zalenix/portaldocs/portal-sdk/templates/top-extensions-browse.md

     public getBrowseConfig(): PromiseV<MsPortalFx.Assets.BrowseConfig> {
         return Q.resolve({
-            // columns the user will be able to choose to display (coming soon)
+            // columns the user will be able to choose to display
             columns: [
                 {
                     id: "author",